 Karthea was the most important of the four ancient cities of Kea.
 It was founded in ancient times and stayed inhabited and alive until the early Byzantine period.
-It is located at the southeastern part of the island, in the area of Poles.
+It is located at the southeastern part of the island, around Poles.

 Going to Karthea is like going back in time.
-The way of access to Karthea is even today through the ancient road that connected the city with other cities of the island.
+The way of access to Karthea is still today through the ancient road which connected the city with other cities of the island.
 The citadel is surrounded by walls with at least six entries, and there were towers controlling the area.

 The route, which has been established, begins in the village of Stavroudaki and is 17 km from Ioulida.
-After about 400 m of dirt road, you’ll meet the paved path.
+After about 400 m of dirt road, you will meet the paved path.

 From there, you leave behind the modern Kea.
 The natural and historical landscape of the path is the most important in the Cyclades complex.
 Moving onto the ancient path, take in the impressions of the fauna and flora while listening to the flowing water from Vathypotamos.